Telefonica/msteams-private-messages/doc/api.md

 ### Response Codes

 - **202 Accepted**: notification has been submitted to Microsoft's endpoint.<br>
-  Returns the used `conversationId` for traceability.
+  Returns the used `conversationKey` for traceability.
 - **400 Bad Request**: request body doesn't fulfill the requirements.<br>
   Returns the expected parameter list.
 - **404 Not Found**: requested user isn't registered in db.<br>